ibanks42/obs-websocket-bun/README.md

 #### Internal events

-In addition to obs-websocket events, following events are emitted by obs-websocket-js client itself:
+In addition to obs-websocket events, following events are emitted by obs-websocket-bun client itself:

 * `ConnectionOpened` - When connection has opened (no data)
 * `ConnectionClosed` - When connection closed (called with `OBSWebSocketError` object)